 Iroquois Valley REIT is led by a board of directors elected by our shareholders.
 The board has full authority to manage the business and affairs of the Company.
 Several of our directors, including our Chairperson, are either active farmers or involved with farming and gardening operations.
-In 2023, the Company adopted a policy that the percentage of portfolio farmers represented on the Board shall not exceed 33% of the total number of Directors on the Board at the time of appointment.
-Our board has created and delegated certain authority to certain committees, including an investment committee in order to assist with the identification and due diligence on new acquisitions.
+In 2023, the Company adopted a policy that the percentage of portfolio farmers represented on the board shall not exceed 33% of the total number of Directors on the board at the time of appointment.
+Our board has created and delegated certain authority to certain committees.
 See "Policies with Regards to Certain Activities-Committees of the Board of Directors."